NICVA Family of sites: nicva.org | communityni.org | communitybuyer.org | grant-tracker.org

-1. All visitors to the building are requested to sign in and out at reception, so that in the event of a fire or other emergency, the Safety and Fire Prevention Officer can ensure that all those on the premises are evacuated safely.
-Persons with a hearing impairment should obtain a vibrating pager from reception so that they can be alerted in the event of an emergency.
+1. All visitors to the first and second floors of the building are required to sign in and out at Reception so that, in the event of a fire or other emergency, NICVA can ensure that all those on the premises are evacuated safely and accounted for.

-2. It is the responsibility of all staff and tenants to ensure that their visitors are accompanied at all times while in the building and to escort their visitors to the assembly point in an emergency situation.
+3. It is the responsibility of staff and tenants to accompany their visitors at all times in the building and to escort them to the assembly point in an emergency situation.

-5. Anyone detecting a fire should activate the alarm immediately by breaking the glass on the nearest red fire alarm box, and inform reception who will call the emergency services.
+4. Anyone detecting a fire should activate the alarm immediately by breaking the glass on the nearest red fire alarm box and inform Reception to call the emergency services.

-9. Persons with a mobility difficulty may use the lift, which has been designed to provide full protection in the event of a fire or other emergency.
-Able-bodied individuals must not use the lift and thereby prevent use by those who need it.
+9. Persons with a mobility difficulty may use the lift which has been designed to provide full protection in the event of a fire or other emergency.
+A Fire Warden will assist those requiring use of the lift.
+Other persons must not use the lift to evacuate.

 Evacuation procedure for staff or visitors with mobility difficulties

-The assigned Fire Marshals will be responsible for operating the lift in order to assist in evacuating those with mobility difficulties safely out of the building by the nearest safe exit.
+The assigned Fire Wardens will be responsible for operating the lift in order to assist in evacuating those with mobility difficulties safely out of the building by the nearest safe exit.
 It is imperative that their instructions are followed.
-These Fire Marshals are:

 Lift operation procedure for emergency evacuation